 The College’s quality assurance policies and processes are contained within the AUB Quality Assurance Handbook (2015-16)

 Arts University Bournemouth (AUB) validates awards offered by Cleveland College of Art & Design (first cohort entering 2012/13).
-Arts University Bournemouth holds ultimate responsibility for the standards and quality of these awards, and the detailed arrangements are set out in a Memorandum of Understanding signed by both institutions in September 2012.
+Arts University Bournemouth holds ultimate responsibility for the standards and quality of these awards, and the detailed arrangements are set out in a Memorandum of Understanding signed by both institutions.

 INFORMATION ABOUT ASPECTS OF PROGRAMMES AND AWARDS